stoyan/Sultans-of-Speed/sultans.md

 == Maciej Brencz
 https://github.com/macbre
 http://calendar.perfplanet.com/photos/maciej.jpg
 <a href="https://github.com/macbre">Maciej Brencz</a> is a Software Engineer at <a href="http://www.wikia.com/About_Us">Wikia</a>.
-He specializes in Web Performance and building scalable websites, struggling to send as less bytes as possible.<br><br>He spends a part of his free time on <a href="https://github.com/macbre">GitHub</a> or enjoying another juicy bit of <a href="http://en.wikipedia.org/wiki/H%C3%A1karl">kæstur hákarl</a>.
+He specializes in Web Performance and building scalable websites, struggling to send as less bytes as possible.
+He spends a part of his free time on <a href="https://github.com/macbre">GitHub</a> or enjoying another juicy bit of <a href="http://en.wikipedia.org/wiki/H%C3%A1karl">kæstur hákarl</a>.

 == Andrea Giammarchi
 http://webreflection.blogspot.com/
 http://calendar.perfplanet.com/photos/andrea.jpg
-<a href="http://webreflection.blogspot.com/">Andrea Giammarchi</a> (<a href="https://twitter.com/WebReflection">@WebReflection</a>) is a mobile web engineer at Twitter, previously working at Facebook and also at Nokia where he was mainly focused on the <a href="http://m.here.com/">Mobile HTML5 Here</a> map engine.<br><br>Active contributor and <a href="http://www.youtube.com/watch?v=kMxp2vdfjAY (Preview">web-standards promoter</a> ), Andrea often <a href="http://2010.front-trends.com/speakers#andrea-giammarchi">talked about performance optimizations</a> specially for the mobile world, with a concrete experience on such field since Android 1.5 and other smartphones in the market.<br><br>These days, Andrea is probably writing some code which ideal aim is to work from latest iOS Safari Mobile, down to IE9 Mobile, passing through some Android 2.3 or greater (... and Firefox OS, and Blackberry 10, and Asha, and UCBrowser ... and ... )
+<a href="http://webreflection.blogspot.com/">Andrea Giammarchi</a> (<a href="https://twitter.com/WebReflection">@WebReflection</a>) is a mobile web engineer at Twitter, previously working at Facebook and also at Nokia where he was mainly focused on the <a href="http://m.here.com/">Mobile HTML5 Here</a> map engine.
+Active contributor and <a href="http://www.youtube.com/watch?v=kMxp2vdfjAY (Preview">web-standards promoter</a> ), Andrea often <a href="http://2010.front-trends.com/speakers#andrea-giammarchi">talked about performance optimizations</a> specially for the mobile world, with a concrete experience on such field since Android 1.5 and other smartphones in the market.
+These days, Andrea is probably writing some code which ideal aim is to work from latest iOS Safari Mobile, down to IE9 Mobile, passing through some Android 2.3 or greater (... and Firefox OS, and Blackberry 10, and Asha, and UCBrowser ... and ... )

 == Barbara Bermes
 http://bbinto.wordpress.com/